 1. Use the correct email address

-Always use your UM or MUMC+ email affiliation email address when communicating with the publisher.
+When communicating with the publisher, always use your UM or MUMC+ email affiliation email address.

 2. Opt for Open Access

-Indicate during submission that you wish to publish Open Access and/or provide your waiver code.
+Indicate during submission that you wish to publish Open Access or provide your waiver code.

 3. Select Creative Commons (CC) license

 Select the appropriate Creative Commons (CC) license.
 Selection is based on the funder’s requirements, options offered by the publisher and your personal/group publishing strategy.
 The selected CC version tells a reader/user how to (re)use your publication without asking your permission first.
 In general, the standard CC-BY license is preferable from an Open Access point of view, and some research funders require this option.

 More about CC-BY licenses: Open Access publishing and copyright.
 A more extensive overview: Guide to Creative Commons for Scholarly Publications and Educational Resources.